sebastianaldi17/basblog/content/posts/2024-december-jlpt-experience.md

 - Phones and digital / smart watches are not allowed (you can store them in your bag).
 If any of them rings/vibrates during the exam, you will be immediately disqualified.
 If you are paranoid about time, bring an analog watch

 # After the exam
 Congratulations on finishing the exam & not getting disqualified!
 Now we wait for 2 months for the results.

-I will update this page once I got my results.
+# Results announcement
+The results were announced on the 31st of January, 2025.
+If you try to visit it the minute the results are out, you will probably see errors because the servers are not equipped for it.
+After all, it is not just for your country, but other countries result use the same webpage.

+If you pass, you can expect to take the certificate between end of March - April.
+I will detail my experience of taking the physical certificate later.